ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Send Race Notification

-We want to let the players know when to get ready and when to go.
+You want to let the players know when to get ready and when to go.
 Place both functions just after the `OnPlayerLeft` function.

 ```lua linenums="1"
 local function TellPlayersToGetReady()